tomaslibal/when-expires/README.md

 # checks `when-expires` date for your certificates

-Uses the Fabric library (so you'll need Python and Fabric).
-Can check both website certificates and certificates on a filesystem.
+Can check both website certificates (on any website) and certificates on a filesystem (to which you have access).

 ## Check an arbitrary certificate file on a filesystem

+Run the check by using the following task

 ```
 fab check_cert